pipi-bear/NTU-ADSP-2025/README.md

+# NTU EE: ADSP (2025 Spring)

+This repository contains the <ins>homework and the lecture notes</ins> when I took the course:

+ **"Advanced Digital Signal Processing" (ADSP) @ NTU EE, conducted by professor JJ Ding (Jian-Jiun Ding)**

+Details about this repo are explained in the following part.

+If you found anything wrong or needed to be clarified, feel free to leave a message in the "issues" field!
+Hope that this repo could help you with the course :wink:

 # Contents of this repo

 This repository contains:
-- homework file: subdirectory with prefix `HW`
+- Homework files: Under subdirectory with prefix `HW`
-- lecture notes (ppt given by the instructor with my written notes): subdirectory `Lecture_notes`
+- Lecture notes (ppt given by the instructor along with my notes): Under subdirectory `Lecture_notes`

 ## HW

-For the homework part, you can find a readme file (named `HW*_readme.md`) under each `HW` subdirectory, which contains information about:
+For the homework part, you can find a readme file (named `HW*_README.md`) under each `HW` subdirectory, which contains information about:

 - each file's usage
 - score of this assignment
+- feedback (correct solutions given by the TAs)

-:warning: **IMPORTANT**: I really recommend reading these readme files (`HW*_readme.md`) since <ins>some files might be wrong, and are not included in the final handed in version !</ins>
+:warning: **IMPORTANT**: I really recommend reading these readme files (`HW*_readme.md`) since <ins>some files might be wrong, and are not included in the final handed in version, and some of my solutions also include errors!</ins>

 ## Lecture notes

-In the `Lecture_notes` subdirectory, some pdf files are contained, they are the lecture ppts (version with written notes) by the professor, and my own notes added.
+In the `Lecture_notes` subdirectory, some pdf files are contained, they are the lecture ppts (version with written notes) given by the professor, with my own notes added.

-Also, you may find that my handwritings are hard to read :cry:
+However, you may find that my handwritings are hard to read :cry:
 I knew that so <ins>I changed into typing for most of the notes after p.121 of `ADSP_Write2`</ins>, so if you are frustrated recognizing the contents of my notes, you can start reading from here!

+- I do not have time to finish all the lecture videos for the last few weeks of the semester, so there's no notes for `ADSP_write5`, `ADSP_write6`, `ADSP_write7` :smiling_face_with_tear:

 ### Two versions of ADSP_Write2.pdf